Woutitit/woutitit.github.io/analysis/documents/small-analysis.md

 So that makes the melody and song really cool there.
 That contrast with first having a slower harmonic rhythm and also more emphasis on releasing on 3rd/4thish and then second section basically going twice as fast (and certainly a fake out with long chord but the sudden twice as fast resolution in bar 2) really gives it a sudden swung and energy and power to the melody, especially approaching the 8 bar where you kind of want to have this end/powerful feeling.

+And on top that, and this a common thing too is the "picardy third" thing where the resolved chord has a bright tone since the min becomes major giving it this really hopeful and powerful undertone.
+Again you don't need to with top melody highlight it per se if you really want to resolve (in this case top melody resolves to root so yeah).
+And so yeah that's done on the vi II first where the II is just a bright one and then vi III where the III is more like a dom chord leading back into vi.
+Less strong the latter so don't need per se but yeah it depends to taste.

 ## Au5 dubstep
 - https://www.youtube.com/watch?v=oLBqmi0ot_g